Progress Singapore Party: Public housing

 One of the PSP's priorities laid out in their 2020 manifesto was to address HDB lease decay.
 They hope to provide en-bloc redevelopment for all old HDB flats, peg new flat prices to income levels and bring down housing costs for young Singaporeans to make them free to pursue their entrepreneurial goals.

 Income inequality

 The PSP's 2020 manifesto states that they hope to reduce inequality and improve social mobility.
 It also states that they wish to exempt basic necessities from the Goods and Services Tax, which is a regressive tax that disproportionately affects the lower-income.

 Other issues

-Lee commented on the high ministerial salary keep ministers in their ivory towers which prompted them afraid to take risks, disagree or lose their jobs.
-The highest-paid minister earns approximately 43 times the average Singaporean and an entry-level minister earns half of that.
+In 2019, Michelle Lee commented on the high ministerial salary "keep ministers in their ivory towers" which prompted them afraid to take risks, disagree or lose their jobs.
+She added that the highest-paid minister earns approximately 43 times the average Singaporean and an entry-level minister earns half of that.
 The PSP's 2020 manifesto states that ministerial salaries should be cut and pegged to the median income.
 They believe this is a form of personal sacrifice.

-Michelle Lee also pointed out that more Singaporean students are turned away from tertiary education and the government spends almost $130 million on foreign students' scholarships.
+Lee also pointed out that more Singaporean students are turned away from tertiary education and the government spends almost $130 million on foreign students' scholarships.